khiz-k/BrainFlix/README.md

 ## Video Website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You will need to install node-sass, axios and react-router via npm to run this properly.
+You will need to install node-sass, axios, react-router, express and body-parser via npm to run this properly.

 ## Available Scripts